-The Hematopoietic Cell Transplantation (HCT) Laboratory in the Transplantation Biology Research Center (TBRC) at Massachusetts General Hospital applies basic immunologic studies toward improving the results of clinical hematopoietic cell transplantation.
+The Hematopoietic Cell Transplantation (HCT) Laboratory in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital applies basic immunologic studies toward improving the results of clinical hematopoietic cell transplantation.
 Hematopoietic cells are cells found in bone marrow that form the body's blood cells.
 HCT is a promising strategy for the treatment of both hematologic malignancies and non-malignant hematologic dyscrasias, as well as a means for achieving transplantation tolerance.
 Studies in this laboratory could provide substantial advances for future immunotherapeutic approaches with minimal toxicity for inducing transplantation tolerance, treating non-malignant genetic blood disorders in adults and children, and treating hematologic malignancies, including leukemias and lymphomas.

 Our laboratory utilizes both Mass General-/Major Histocompatibility Complex (MHC)-defined miniature swine and non-human primates as clinically relevant large-animal models for HCT.
 We are studying approaches for improving donor peripheral blood progenitor cell mobilization and transplantation, and have been successful in establishing stable engraftment across minor and major histocompatibility barriers without graft-versus-host disease (GVHD) using minimally toxic conditioning protocols.